jspecify/jspecify/docs/spec.md

 An augmented type consists of a [base type] and a [nullness operator] corresponding to *each* of its [type components].

+> Arguably, an augmented type with nullness operator `UNSPECIFIED` is better
+> understood not as representing "a type" but as representing a *lack* of the
+> nullness portion of the type.

 For our purposes, base types (and thus augmented types) include not just class and interface types, array types, and type variables but also [intersection types] and the null type.